 I just happened to like their program and reached out to them, and that’s how we decided to track my sales.

 Eventually, I created a resource page for this site offering all the products that have helped me in my journey.

 But Won’t Building a Website Be Too Hard…

 You just think it will be too hard because you haven’t learned enough about it.

 Well, news flash McFly… you can learn anything.

 Don’t forget that your simple mind did put together the entire English language AND figure out how it works during your first few years on this planet.

-Ready to go? – How to Get Started
+Ready to go? – How to Start Your Blog

 Just be sure you pick something you really like because you’re going to eat, sleep, and breathe that topic for awhile.

 Step 1: Pick a Domain Name